ietf-wg-asdf/SDF/sdf.md

 as no process is defined that would add default values to an instance of some interaction data.

+Other qualities that are inspired by JSO are "`$comment`" and "`description`", both of which are also available in Information blocks.

 ## type "`number`", type "`integer`"